LokeyLab/LC-Seq-Official/docs/THEORY.md

 - By hierarchy level (truncation rank)
 - By sequence length (number of building blocks)
-- By positional sequence (lexicographic)
+- By positional block sequence (lexicographic)
 - By validation status (VALIDATED first, etc.)

 **Computational Complexity**: